gabrielastro/St-Moritz/README.md

 ## Contents

-1. Rp_from_Mdot_Mp_Popsynthfit.gnu: planet radius as a function of accretion rate and mass, from the population syntheses of Mordasini et al. (2012)
+1. Rp_from_Mdot_Mp_Popsynthfit.*: planet radius as a function of accretion rate and mass, from the population syntheses of Mordasini et al. (2012)